Kendralabs/cluster-config/pages/cluster_config/cluster_config_generate.md

 --INFO Snapshotting: formula.py
 ```

-For auditing purposes many files will be saved in a snapshots folder.
+For auditing purposes, many files will be saved in a snapshots folder.

  * The calculated configurations, cdh.json.
  * All CDH configurations, before-ALL-CLUSTER-CONFIGURATIONS.json.